HunterTigerDavis/Android-CarViewer/README.md

-# android_login
+# Android CarViewer
- Developed a simple Login.
-The objective of this assignment is to practice activities and its properties.
+ Developed a sign up and login process.
+The objective of this assignment is to practice activities, fragments, AsyncTask, Restful APIs, and more.

-## This project contains three activities:
-### 1- A Login activity
-### 2- A Signup activity
-### 3- A Welcome activity
+Ability to see the data of SoCal luxury cars for sale including their descriptions, locations, date updated, and price.